Friday, Dec 8, 2023

 You get a dollar off your state tax for each dollar you donate, up to the program limit.
-But it's more than that, because those donations also count as charitable contributions on your federal return as well.
-So if you are in a 25% federal tax bracket, you get back $1.25 for each dollar you give.
+Under new federal rules, however, those donations generally no longer count as charitable contributions on your federal return.

-It's not often you can end up on the winning end of a tax law, but most of the credits require donations be received by Dec.
-31. Do yourself a favor and tell the state legislature how to spend some of its budget by checking out these Arizona tax credits:
+It's not often you can end up on the winning end of a tax law, and three of the credits allow donations up to Apr.
+15. Do yourself a favor and tell the state legislature how to spend some of its budget by checking out these Arizona tax credits:

 Reminder: Quarterly estimated taxes due 1/15

 If you make quarterly estimated tax payments, remember that the 4th quarter payment is due Jan.
 15. For federal, mail to:

 P.O.
 Box 802502

 Instructions and voucher forms are available from the IRS website.

 Mail state estimated payments to: